Firebase Alternative for AI Agents: Webhooks & Automations

 - Simpler architecture — Firebase requires combining multiple services (Functions + Firestore + Auth)

-Codehooks: Built for Webhooks & Automations
+Codehooks: Built for Webhooks, Automations & AI Agents

 Key Differences